 Experiencing the sudden death of my father and the traumatic birth of my daughter (born with a rare genetic disorder) heightened my awareness of how life can turn on a dime.
 I’m sure many of you have had similar life curve balls.
 Yet, we know that not planning for our future makes us irresponsible, right?
 Most of us have a million things on our to-do list that are future-based.
 If I knew for sure that I was going to die next week, I would not have worked out today (or done any work for that matter); I would be eating a dozen donuts right now and planning a trip with my family—leaving tomorrow to party like it’s 1999!

-So, how do we live in the present, striking that balance between splurging everything and planning for our future?
+So, how do we get the most out of now, striking that balance between splurging everything and planning for our future?

 1. Never allow waiting to become a habit.